 {{ article.views|default:"0 次阅读" }}

-In contrast,default_if_noneThe filter is more stringent and precise.
-It only checks if the value of the variable is strictly judged asnilThis is effective only when the value is truly 'non-existent' or 'null', and then it outputs the default value you set.
+Compared with that,default_if_noneThe filter is more rigorous and precise.
+It only evaluates the value of the variable when it is strictly judged to benilThis will take effect only when it is the true 'non-existent' or 'no value' state, and output the default value you set.

-This means that if the variable is an empty string""or a number0or a boolean valuefalse,default_if_noneIt will consider these as "having a value" but "empty content", it will not trigger but will output these values as is.
+This means, if the variable is an empty string""or a number0or a boolean valuefalse,default_if_noneIt is considered that these are "valuable" but "contentless" states, it will not trigger but will output these values as is.

-Continuing with the example of the user nickname:
+Let's continue with the example of a user nickname:

 {# 如果 user.nickname 是 nil,显示“访客”;如果 user.nickname 是空字符串 "",则原样显示 "" #}